Select tabs below for more information

-- Please come to camp wearing a well-fitting, comfortable face mask that covers the nose and mouth.
-Having a dry spare on wet days is really nice!
+- Please come to camp wearing a well-fitting, comfortable face mask that covers the nose and mouth, with at least one spare in their backpack.

 - Clothes for the weather… usually rain gear, boots, warm layers, and a change of clothes. *If these are hard to come by, just let us know; we may have clothing to loan or give.

 Full tuition is $260/child/week for full day programs and $150/child/week for half day programs.
 However, we proudly offer sliding-scale tuition.
 If full tuition is not appropriate for your family right now, simply enter the amount you’d like to pay, per child.